rockthejvm/akka-remoting-clustering/README.md

 # The official repository for the Rock the JVM Akka Remoting and Clustering with Scala course

+**(for the Udemy edition, click [here](https://github.com/rockthejvm/udemy-akka-remoting-clustering)**

 Powered by [Rock the JVM!](rockthejvm.com)

-This repository contains the code we wrote during  [Rock the JVM's Akka Remoting and Clustering with Scala](https://www.udemy.com/akka-remoting-clustering) course on Udemy.
+This repository contains the code we wrote during  [Rock the JVM's Akka Remoting and Clustering with Scala](https://rockthejvm.com/course/akka-remoting-clustering).
 Unless explicitly mentioned, the code in this repository is exactly what was caught on camera.

 ### How to install
 - either clone the repo or download as zip